tomatyss/runloop/crates/runtime/README.md

 entry's `write` flag.
 Guests therefore see just the permitted roots and cannot traverse outside them.

+For test and troubleshooting purposes `Caps::debug_preopens()` exposes the derived permission plan, while `tests/preopen_harness.rs` exercises the same builder in a standalone Wasmtime harness to confirm read/write enforcement.

 Stdout/stderr are surfaced to callers via an async `StdoutStream` adapter that mirrors guest writes into bounded `OutputRing` buffers while retaining a full copy for later inspection.